fredrik-bakke/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton-argument.lagda.md

 This version of the Eckmann-Hilton argument makes more salient the connection between the Eckmann-Hilton argument and the 2-D descent data of a fibration.
-For now, consider the family of based path spaces `Id base : X → UU`.
+For now, consider the family of based path spaces `base ＝ : X → UU`.
 A 1-loop `l` induces an autoequivalence `Ω X ≃ Ω X` given by concatinating on the right by `l`.
 This is shown in [`tr-Id-right`](https://unimath.github.io/agda-unimath/foundation.identity-types.html#11216).
 A 2-loop `s` induces a homotpy `id {A = Ω X} ~ id` given by [`htpy-identification-left-whisk`](https://unimath.github.io/agda-unimath/foundation.path-algebra.html#7977).
 This claim is shown in TODO (provide link).
-Thus, the 2-D descent data of `Id base` is (up to equivalence) exactly the homotopy at the heart of this version of the Eckmann-Hilton argument.
+Thus, the 2-D descent data of `base` ＝ is (up to equivalence) exactly the homotopy at the heart of this version of the Eckmann-Hilton argument.

 Recall that homotpies of type `id ~ id` automatically commute with each other via [`eckmann-hilton-htpy`](https://unimath.github.io/agda-unimath/foundation.homotopies.html#8218).
 This identification is constructed using the naturality condition of the two homotopies involved.
-Thus, in the case of `Id base`, we can see a very close correspondence between the Eckmann-Hilton identification of 2-loops in the base type `X` and the Eckmann-Hilton identification of the homotopies induced by said 2-loops.
+Thus, in the case of `base`, ＝ we can see a very close correspondence between the Eckmann-Hilton identification of 2-loops in the base type `X` and the Eckmann-Hilton identification of the homotopies induced by said 2-loops.

-Of course `Id base` is a special type family.
+Of course `base` ＝ is a special type family.
 But this idea generalizes nonetheless.
 Given a type family `B : X → UU`, any 2-loops `α β : Ω X` induce homotopies `tr² B α` and `tr² B β` of type `id {A = B base} ~ id`.
 Again, these homotpies automatically commute with each other via their naturality conditions.